old-cookie/dr_ai/README.md

 2. Speech Recognition and TTS (Optional)
    - Use speech-to-text (STT) via the microphone to transcribe user input.
-   - Use text-to-speech (TTS) to read out the AI’s responses.
+   - Use text-to-speech (TTS) to read out the AI's responses.

 3. Multiple Chat Sessions
    - Create new chat sessions and store previous chats locally for reference or re-use.